givan2code/refactorFlair/RefactorFlairDemo.md

 | 💅 Naming consistency    | `confirmed`, `participants`, `res`, etc. are **clean and readable** |
 | ✅ Ready for scale       | You now have building blocks for even more ballot logic and reuse   |

-You just walked your codebase from a solid midcarder to a main-event superstar.
+He just walked my codebase from a solid midcarder to a main-event superstar.
 Flair’s proud, and the crowd’s chanting your name. 💯🔥